 Ragu alla Bolognese – the Good Old Fashion Way

-Bolognese sauce is taken very seriously in Italy and rightly so – it is very delicious when done properly but it’s a shame that a vast majority of people outside Italy haven’t tasted the real deal yet.
-If the people of Bologna could see what’s served under the name of Bolognese everywhere they would either die or send mama death squads armed with rolling pins to do justice to their local pride.
-I think in this case, we do deserve a good public beating!
-A small example, spaghetti should be your LAST choice of pasta for a Bolognese.
-I know it shows up on menus everywhere that way but spaghetti is too thin to hold the chunks of meat.
-A ragu is best served on fresh egg pasta, especially tagliatelle or pappardelle.
-You can also serve it with short pasta such as penne, farfalle or fusilli or even gnocchi!
-And that, my friends, is just the tip of the iceberg.
-When did the world go so wrong?
+Bolognese is taken very seriously in Italy and rightly so – it is very delicious when done properly but it’s a shame it has been bastardized so much.
+If the people of Bologna could see what’s served under the name of Bolognese in a lot of places they would either die or send mama death squads armed with rolling pins to do justice to their local pride.
+Also, a ragu is best served on fresh egg pasta, especially tagliatelle or pappardelle.
+You can also serve it with short pasta such as penne, farfalle or fusilli or even gnocchi.

 Ragu alla Bolognese